Prince Edward Island

-Part of the traditional lands of the Miꞌkmaq, it was colonized by the French in 1604 as part of the colony of Acadia.
-The island was ceded to the British at the conclusion of the French and Indian War in 1763 and became part of the colony of Nova Scotia, and in 1769 the island became its own British colony.
-Prince Edward Island hosted the Charlottetown Conference in 1864 to discuss a union of the Maritime provinces; however, the conference became the first in a series of meetings which led to Canadian Confederation in 1867.
-Prince Edward Island initially balked at Confederation but, facing bankruptcy from the Land Question and construction of a railroad, joined as Canada's seventh province in 1873.
+Since time immemorial, the island has formed an integral part of the Mi'kmaw homeland, Mi'kma'ki, comprising one part of the district "Epekwitk aq Piktuk" (also spelled Epegwitg aq Pigtug).
+Come 1604, Epekwitk would be colonized by the French as part of the colony of Acadia, where it became known as Isle St-Jean (St. John's Island).
+It was later ceded to the British at the conclusion of the Seven Years' War in 1763 and became part of the colony of Nova Scotia.
+In 1769, St. John's Island became its own British colony and its name was changed to Prince Edward Island (PEI) in 1798.
+PEI hosted the Charlottetown Conference in 1864 to discuss a union of the Maritime provinces; however, the conference became the first in a series of meetings which led to Canadian Confederation on July 1, 1867.
+Prince Edward Island initially balked at Confederation but, facing bankruptcy from the Land Question and construction of a railroad, joined as Canada's seventh province on July 1, 1873.

-According to Statistics Canada, the province of Prince Edward Island had 158,717 residents in 2019.
+According to Statistics Canada, the province of Prince Edward Island had 180,029 residents in 2025.
 The backbone of the island economy is farming; it produces 25% of Canada's potatoes.
-Other important industries include the fisheries, tourism, aerospace, bio-science, IT, and renewable energy.
-As Prince Edward Island is one of Canada's older settlements, its population still reflects some of the earliest settlers, with Canadien, Scottish, Irish, and English surnames being dominant.
+Other important industries include fisheries, tourism, aerospace, biotechnology, information technology and renewable energy.
+As Prince Edward Island is one of Canada's older settled areas, its population still reflects the origins of its earliest settlers, with Acadian, Scottish, Irish, and English surnames being dominant.